 of the liver and other organs such as muscle and the heart.

-What causes glycogen storage disease?
+What causes glycogen storage disease in a child?

 Glycogen storage disease is passed down from parents to children (hereditary).